 - How well antidepressants work outside of the population considered in the review (i.e. under 18 years old or with treatment-resistant depression, psychotic depression, or bipolar depression)

 And what does all of this mean?
+Do antidepressants work?
 It’s important to keep in mind that a systematic review/meta-analysis such as this is only aiming to tell us very specific things.
 The authors are deliberately comparing apples to apples so they can pool large groups of numbers and draw conclusions from that.
 There’s a lot of real-world information that it doesn’t give us, but it’s worth keeping in mind that it makes no claims that it is.
 The authors do not suggest that their findings can be extrapolated to answer any of the questions I’ve mentioned that the paper doesn’t give us information about.
 What it does tell us is that antidepressants belong in our arsenal of available treatment strategies.
 Anything more specific than that always needs to be a collaborative decision between the individual and their treatment team.

 Want to know more about psych meds and how they work?